Standards & Screening

 Physical health of the dogs

 To help distinguish between breeding programs, we identify breeding programs who self-report to performing a different number of the recommended tests for their breed.
-All breeders are expected to meet our entry-level requirements for their breed.
+All breeders are expected to report to meeting our entry-level testing requirements for their breed.
 Programs that report performing additional screening tests are denoted as having “Great” or “Excellent” health testing practices.

-We award a Good Dog health testing level to each breeding program based on breeders’ self-reported health testing practices.
-In addition, we award health testing badges at the individual breeding dog level (i.e., sires and dams).
+We award health testing badges at the individual breeding dog level (i.e., sires and dams) based on breeders’ reported health testing practices.
 As part of our dedication to building a transparent and honest community of Good Breeders committed to the health and well-being of their dogs, breeders can provide links on their Good Dog profiles to the health testing information for each of their dogs.
 Breeders will receive a health testing badge for each sire and dam when they provide verifiable health testing information for those individual breeding dogs.

-While health testing is a critical and important aspect of each breeding program, it is only one of many factors that we take into account when evaluating breeding programs.
-Breeders also consider other aspects of their dogs’ health that isn’t currently covered by health screening, such as allergies, cancer, GI issues, etc. We also look to make sure their breeding dogs and puppies receive the regular and specialized veterinary care and nutrition they need.
-Responsible breeders ensure that their dogs are bred at an appropriate age (not too young or too old) and at a frequency that’s safe for their long-term well-being.
-They also make sure their puppies are well raised and well fed, and the breeders take all basic steps necessary to care for their puppies, such as vaccinations and deworming.
+While health testing is a critical and important aspect of each breeding program, it is only one of many factors that breeders report to us during our screening process.
+Breeders may also consider other aspects of their dogs’ health that isn’t currently covered by health screening, such as allergies, cancer, GI issues, etc. We ask breeders to confirm their breeding dogs and puppies receive the regular and specialized veterinary care and appropriate nutrition.
+We also ask breeders to confirm their dogs are bred at an appropriate age (not too young or too old) and within a recommended breeding frequency.
+And we ask breeders to share their puppy care practices, including their protocols for vaccinations and deworming.

 We’ve worked closely with our advisors, which include the nation’s leading experts in canine reproduction, breeding management, and pediatric care, to develop community standards regarding canine reproduction and physical health.
 Along with our advisors, we are always reviewing the latest research developments and updates in canine health and veterinary care and gathering information from consultations with veterinary and scientific experts, breed clubs, and the relevant scientific literature.
 Accordingly, we continue to develop new policies and we note that our community standards, including our policies with respect to the physical health of dogs, are subject to continual revisions as new research becomes available.
-We are fortunate to partner with experts, like Dr. Greenfield and Dr. Robert Hutchison, national leaders in canine reproduction practicing at one of the top veterinary clinics in America, as we continue to develop and improve our standards.
+We are fortunate to partner with experts, like Dr. Brian Greenfield, a national leader in canine reproduction practicing at one of the top veterinary clinics in America, as we continue to develop and improve our standards.

 We’ve worked closely with our advisor, Dr. Brian Greenfield, DVM, one of the nation’s leading experts in canine reproduction, breeding management, and pediatric care, to develop community standards regarding canine reproduction and physical health.
 Dr. Greenfield has seen more reproductive cases than almost anyone in the country and works alongside Dr. Robert Hutchison at one of the top vet clinics in America.